LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

 Now we have the plot, but it would be great to know the actual class ranges for the values.

-Also, to understand the distribution into the different, we can use the histogram.
+Also, to understand the distribution into the different, we can use the `histogram <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.plot.hist.html>`_.
 A histogram shows how the numerical values of a datasets are distributed within the overall data.
 It shows the frequency of values (how many single "features") are within each "bin".